-Let’s for a moment, consider that a donation is a transactional purchase.
-At the deep-rooted core of peoples reasoning behind donating, is the fact that they are buying a “feeling”.
+Let’s, for a moment, consider that a donation is a transactional purchase.
+At the deep-rooted core of people's reasoning behind donating is that they are buying a “feeling”.

 People want to feel that they are making a difference.
 Feel more connected to their local community.
 Feel that they are tackling social injustice and inequality.
 Ultimately, we want to feel good about ourselves.

 If we can acknowledge that a donation is a purchase, then NFP’s can focus on service delivery and customer experience excellence.
 Which, in turn, leads to increased loyalty (and you can probably see where this is going), resulting in increased recurring income.

 According to KPMG Nunwood, there are 6 proven pillars that underpin customer experience excellence (https://www.nunwood.com/excellence-centre/the-six-pillars/).